zenyr/chatgpt-augment/README.md

 ChatGPT-Augment is a Chrome extension that enhances your ChatGPT experience by adding useful features.

-Install the extension by downloading the latest version from the [Releases](https://github.com/zenyr/chatgpt-augment/releases) page and following the installation steps.
+Install the extension by 1.
+[Download from the Chrome Web Store](https://chrome.google.com/webstore/detail/chatgpt-augment/kgellgcbfceooklmfjcbofaldbacgpbm) or 2. downloading the latest version from the [Releases](https://github.com/zenyr/chatgpt-augment/releases) page and following the installation steps.
 The extension is built using React, Vite, Mantine, and ChatGPT.
 Feedback and support can be provided through email or by submitting issues/PRs on GitHub.
 The project is licensed under the WTFPL License.

 ---